1) How long does it take to develop an antibody?

-- Yes, only for secondary screenings and at an additional cost (contact us for more information).
+Yes, only for secondary screening and there is an additional cost (contact us for more information).

-6) Do you perform western-blot (WB) for screening?
+6) Do you perform western blott for screening?

-No, but we can provide protocols on how to proceed for screening with more than 100 samples and as few as 50 ul if western blotts are your goal.
+No, but we can provide advise on how to proceed for screening with more than 100 samples and as few as 50 ul if western blotts are your goal.

 7) Do you generate rat antibodies?